teckMUk/pomodoro-chrome-extension/README.md

 ## Future Features

-- [ ] Add a settings page to customize the timer
+- [ ] Add a settings page to customize the timer and add website url to block while pomodoro timer is active
 - [ ] Add a pause button
 - [ ] Add a reset button
 - [ ] Add a notification when the timer is up